-Canaries are a small and attractive bird that have lived in American stories and psyche for generations.
-Although most people think of mines and their deadly fumes when discussing Canaries, these birds make great home companions and are frequently found in nursing centers as a result.
+Canaries are small, attractive birds that have lived in American stories and psyche for generations.
+Although most people think of mines and their deadly fumes when discussing canaries, these birds make great home companions and are frequently found in nursing centers.

-If you are interested in owning an easy-to-care for bird as a pet, the Canary is a great place to start.
-In this care guide, we tell you everything you need to know about Canary ownership to decide if this delicate bird is right for you.
+If you want to own an easy-to-care-for bird as a pet, the canary is a great place to start.
+This care guide tells you everything you need to know about Canary ownership to decide if this delicate bird is right for you.
 Keep reading to learn more.

 Origin and History

-The Canary is native to the Canary Islands, after which the bird is named.
-The original Canary was a type of green Finch with a unique song.
-It is because of the Canary’s unique song that Europeans began breeding and importing them in the 1500s.
+The canary is native to the Canary Islands, after which the bird is named.
+The original canary was a type of green finch with a unique song.
+Europeans began breeding and importing them in the 1500s because of the canary’s unique song.

-From the breeding process, over 200 Canary types are available today.
-Much like dogs, Europeans bred Canaries for many purposes and preferences, though most were bred for their song.
-Now, Canaries resemble one another today, but they are very different from the original Finch found on the Canary Islands.
+From the breeding process, over 200 canary types are available today.
+Like dogs, Europeans bred canaries for many purposes and preferences, though most were bred for their song.
+Now, canaries resemble one another today, but they are very different from the original finch found on the Canary Islands.

-Canaries are sometimes called the “forgotten bird” because they are different from other common bird pets.
-Whereas parrots and other talkative birds are great as hands on pets, the Canaries aren’t.
+Canaries are sometimes called the “forgotten bird” because they differ from other common bird pets; parrots and other talkative birds are great as hands-on pets, but the canaries aren’t.
 Instead, they prefer to be left alone to sing in their cages.

-Hand-raised Canaries can be friendly and easily handled, but it is very difficult to find birds that have been raised exclusively by hand.
-So, expect to leave your Canary alone.
+Hand-raised canaries can be friendly and easily handled, but finding birds raised exclusively by hand isn’t easy.
+So, expect to leave your canary alone.

 Speech & Vocalizations

 Canaries are prized because of their beautiful sounds.
-Although these birds are known for their song, it can be difficult to find one that sings well.
-Often, the best Canary singers are males who are at least six months old.
+Although these birds are known for their song, finding one that sings well can be difficult.
+Often, the best canary singers are males at least six months old.
 Females can sing as well, but they don’t sing as often or as beautifully.

-If you are looking for a Canary with vocal skills, it’s best to hear it sing before purchase.
-Some of the Canaries bred for certain singing purposes still cannot sing as well as you might expect.
+If you want a canary with vocal skills, it’s best to hear it sing before purchase.
+Some canaries bred for certain singing purposes still cannot sing as well as expected.

 Canary Colors and Markings